toolbuilder/rollup-plugin-relative-to-package/README.md

 ## Alternatives

-I didn't find any.
-If you know of one, please point it out.
-Thanks!
+As mentioned above, use self-referencing imports on unit tests that test exported functionality.
+Other than that, I don't know of any alternatives.

 ## Contributing